 The control arm of the pump shall be kept accessible whatever the circumstances.
-It is located in the gas compartment locker.

 - The bilge pump system is not designed to provide buoyancy to the boat in case of damage. - The bilge pump system is designed to drive out the water being either sea spray or leaks but absolutely not the water coming through a hole in the hull, this hole being the result of a damage. - Do not let the pumps run while dry, this may cause them damage. - The water in the bilge shall be kept at its minimum. - Check the functioning of each bilge pump regularly.